PayPrecisePremium UK Salary Tools

 Keeping the claim can still matter.
 Even if the payments are not worth taking, Child Benefit claims can protect National Insurance credits for the person claiming.

-Why it matters: ending the claim can have a longer-term cost people do not expect.
+The hidden cost: ending the claim can carry a long-term cost people miss.

 Why National Insurance credits can still matter